EG Group (estimated market cap: £10 billion)

-Jaguar Land Rover (JLR) is part of India’s Tata Motors and has long been rumoured to be considering an IPO.
-Optimism surrounding JLR’s listing has dwindled as a result of delays to Brexit, declining diesel sales, a drop in Chinese demand and – more recently – the coronavirus crisis.
+Jaguar Land Rover (JLR) is part of India’s Tata Motors, which is already listed in India and New York.
+Optimism surrounding JLR’s IPO has dwindled as a result of delays to Brexit, declining diesel sales, a drop in Chinese demand and – more recently – the coronavirus crisis.

-BrewDog, a famous craft beer brewer, announced in 2018 that it is considering an IPO, but it was awaiting the right market conditions.
-An IPO would represent the next stage for the group, which has come from a tiny operation in Scotland, and has now exhausted the crowdfunding route that proved so vital in its early years, secured about 200,000 investors.
+BrewDog, a famous craft beer producer, announced in 2018 that it’s considering an IPO, but that it was awaiting the right market conditions.
+An IPO would represent the next stage for the group, which started as a tiny operation in Scotland.
+The company’s crowdfunding route, that proved vital in its early years, secured about 200,000 investors.

 Monzo (estimated market cap: £1.2 billion)

-Monzo is an online bank with over 4.8 million customers, of which 100 000 are on paid account tiers.
-The company is one of the leading UK innovators that are offering a non-traditional option to banking.
+Monzo is an online bank with over 5 million customers, of which around 135,000 are on paid account tiers.
+The company is one of the leading UK innovators offering a non-traditional option to banking.

-Monzo secured £60 million in December 2020, which put its total funds raised for the year at £125 million with a company valuation of £1.2 billion.
-This value decreased from Monzo’s £2 billion market cap in 2019.
+In 2020, the company’s valuation was estimated at £1.2 billion – a decrease from £2 billion in 2019.
 Detailed information regarding the company’s IPO is yet to be released.

 Starling (estimated market cap: £1.1 billion)

 Starling is one of the UK’s leading digital-only banks.
 It was founded in 2014 by Anne Boden, a former banking executive.
-Boden, who is also the CEO of Starling, is planning to list the company on the LSE.
-In a 2021 fundraising round, Starling raised £272 million, which is said to have placed its valuation at £1.1 billion.
+Boden, who’s also the CEO of Starling, is planning to list the company on the LSE.

-With over two million current accounts, the company isn’t only planning to expand its products and services, but it is also looking to broaden its offerings into Europe.
+With over two million current accounts, the company isn’t only planning to expand its products and services, it’s also looking to broaden its offerings into Europe.

 McLaren Group (estimated market cap: £560 million)

-McLaren Group, the British Formula One firm and sports car maker, has been linked to an IPO since 2011 when its executive chairman stated that it might happen within five years.
+McLaren Group, the British Formula One firm and sports carmaker, has been linked to an IPO since 2011 when its executive chairman stated that it might happen within five years.
 The environment for carmakers was very volatile in recent years, with Brexit impacting supply chains and the trade war raising the cost of doing business.

 However, there are reports that the company plans to go public through a reverse takeover this year.
-There has already been a round of funding from a group led by MSP Sports Capital, which is said to have obtained a significant minority stake in December 2020.
+There’s already been a round of funding from a group led by MSP Sports Capital, which is said to have obtained a significant minority stake of the company in December 2020.